What Does White Toenail Polish Actually Mean?

 What if I prefer unusual colors?

-How do I know what my audience prefers?
+How do I know what people respond to?

 💡 The Bottom Line on Polish Colors